 The victory of defeat

-While the philosophy of quietism so evident in the Mishah and Talmud has often been attributed to fear of the non-Jewish authorities, this attitude appears to be part of a deliberate pedagogical program which started with the Tanakh itself.
-Jacob Wright notes that the Biblical text consistently downplays—or omits altogether—tributes to military victories and state-centric monuments.
+And yet, that’s not the whole story; this “queitism” appears to be part of a deliberate pedagogical program which started with the Tanakh itself.
+Biblical scholar Jacob Wright notes that the Biblical text consistently downplays—or omits altogether—tributes to military victories and state-centric monuments.
 He makes a good case for the notion that this was a conscious policy—an attempt to shift the nation’s values away from statehood and toward peoplehood.

-The classic biblical hero isn’t the warrior who valiantly dies in battle, but rather the man who goes out to fight and then returns home to care for his family.
-The biblical exemptions to going to war set out in Deuteronomy 20:5-7 are not for conscientious objectors; they exempt those who have something more important to do than going to war.
+The classic biblical hero isn’t the warrior who valiantly dies in battle, but rather the man who fights only out of necessity and then returns home to care for his family.
+The biblical “draft exemptions” set out in Deuteronomy 20:5-7 are not for conscientious objectors; they exempt those who have something more important to do than going to war.
 Raising families and harvesting crops win out over fighting the king’s battles.

 A light on the threshold